Highams Park: "The Highams Park" and Highams Park Lake

-Highams Park Lake is to the west of the park, and is owned by the City of London Corporation although the rest of the park is maintained by the London Borough of Waltham Forest.
-The lake was formed by the landscape gardener Humphry Repton who created it by damming the River Ching.
+Highams Park Lake is to the west of the park, and is owned by the City of London Corporation, although the London Borough of Waltham Forest maintains the rest of the park.
+The lake was formed by the landscape gardener Humphry Repton, who created it by damming the River Ching.
 The lake, adjoining park and the Manor House (now Woodford County High School) were known as Highams Bensted.
 The last owner, Sir Thomas Courtenay Warner, built both the Warner Estate in Walthamstow and the Highams Estate; the latter bounds the park to the North and East.
 The lake itself is about 450m long and about 80m wide at the widest point.
-At the south end of the lake is a boat house built by Kenneth Robert John Ford and owned by Waltham Forest South Scouts.
+At the south end of the lake is a boathouse built by Kenneth Robert John Ford and owned by Waltham Forest South Scouts.
 The north end of the lake is much narrower and shallower, and it often dries out into mud in the summer.
-The River Ching flows past the lake but does not actually flow into it; a small outflow at the south end of the lake flows into the river.
+The River Ching flows past the lake but does not flow into it; a small outflow at the south end of the lake flows into the river.

-There is a small island in the lake which is inhabited by nesting swans.
+There is a small island in the lake where swans nest.
 Near the top of the lake are some large rocks thought to have been placed there by Humphry Repton to improve the lake's appearance.
-A public toilet block used to be situated on the east side of the lake although it was demolished many years ago, and only the foundations remain.
+A public toilet block used to be situated on the east side of the lake, although it was demolished many years ago, and only the foundations remain.

 Halex and Tesco

-The Halex factory was situated on Larkshall Road and was a major local employer from 1897 to 1971.
-The factory was established by the British Xylonite Company to produce a variety of goods mostly from plastic.
+The Halex factory, situated on Larkshall Road, was a major local employer from 1897 to 1971.
+The British Xylonite Company established the factory to produce a variety of goods, mostly from plastic.
 The Halex company had a virtual monopoly on manufacturing table tennis balls.
-The factory closed in the early 1970s and has since been knocked down and replaced by new smaller factories and industrial buildings.
+The factory closed in the early 1970s and has since been demolished and replaced by new, smaller factories and industrial buildings.
 A blue plaque on Jubilee Avenue marks the spot where the building stood; it reads "Plastics Historical Society.
 On this site, from 1897–1971, stood the Halex factory of the British Xylonite Company."

-Some of the land in this area is now owned by supermarket chain Tesco, which was initially refused permission to build a store on the site in June 2007 by then Local Government Secretary Ruth Kelly after a protracted process of planning applications dating back to early 2005.
+Some of the land in this area is now owned by the supermarket chain Tesco, which was initially refused permission to build a store on the site in June 2007 by then Local Government Secretary Ruth Kelly after a protracted process of planning applications dating back to early 2005.
 The reasons cited for the refusal involved the size of the proposed store and the building not being in keeping with local Victorian and Edwardian buildings.
-However, in 2009 a revised planning application was passed despite the efforts of some local residents to stop this from happening.
+However, in 2009, a revised planning application was passed despite the efforts of some local residents to stop this from happening.

 A recent campaign seeks to honour the men of Highams Park who worked in the Halex Factory and gave their lives in both world wars.
 The campaigners also wish to see the return of the local war memorial to its original site.